firminoneto11/aiologbuch/README.md

 It's also worth mentioning that, if you call `get_logger` with the same name, it will return the same logger instance.
-This is to prevent having multiple loggers with the same name.
-But only the first logger instance will have the attributes you specified in the first call.
+This is to prevent having multiple loggers with the same name, ensuring integrity.
+Only the first logger instance will have the attributes you specified in the first call.
+The other calls won't have any effect, besides returning the same logger instance.

 Now, let's talk about the properties you can set.